getodk/docs/src/form-logic.rst

 In the example below, if a username is set either in the :ref:`server configuration <server-settings>` or the :ref:`metadata settings <form-metadata-settings>`, that username will be used as the default for the question asked to the enumerator.

-.. rubric:: XLSForm to set the default username as the server username
+.. rubric:: XLSForm to confirm metadata like username

 .. csv-table:: survey
   :header: type, name, label, default